My leadership journey

 19. März 2024

-The Ten „Leading Tech“ Principles
+The 10 „Leading Tech“ Principles

 I am a fan of Ray Dalio's principles about work and life.
 I remember when I first picked up his book and from page one loved his wisdom.
 The wisdom distilled in those pages…